Created by Lawrence Block

 MATT SCUDDER had no such luck.
 He drank and became an alcoholic.

 Yet, a few years later, after having told everyone who would listen that the Scudder series was stick-a-fork-in-it over and done with, Block brought him back in a short story “By the Dawn’s Early Light,” published in Playboy, which also nabbed a Shamus.
 It was later expanded and adpted into the novel When the Sacred Ginmill Closes.
-Since then the series has evolved, as Matt, now a recovering alcoholic, gradually comes to terms with his life.
+Since then the series has evolved into some sort of American classic of crime fiction, as Matt, now a recovering alcoholic, gradually comes to terms with his life.
 In later books, he’s even become licensed, and he’s been thinking of actually getting married.

-There are some truly great characters in this series, including reformed call girl turned art dealer and love interest (and lately, wife!)
-Elaine; TJ, the chameleonlike street-savvy black kid who’s slowly becoming Matt’s full-time assistant, Mick Ballou, the unrepentant Irish mobster and bar owner who’s become Matt’s best friend.
+There are some truly great characters in this series, including reformed call girl turned art dealer and love interest (and lately, wife) Elaine; TJ, the chameleon-like street-savvy black kid who’s slowly becoming Matt’s full-time assistant, and perhaps most notably Mick Ballou, the unrepentant Irish mobster and bar owner who’s become Matt’s best friend.

 But the most finely-etched character may be New York itself.
-The Scudder series, with its harsh New York backdrop, etched in Block’s bittersweet prose, isn’t for the mild.
+The Scudder series, with its sometimes harsh but always vivdly rendered New York backdrop, etched in Block’s bittersweet prose, isn’t for the mild.
 But it’s not just a string of progressively bleaker nightmares either.
 As one character puts it in A Dance at the Slaughterhouse, “Drunk or sober, it will break your heart.”
 He wasn’t referring to the series, but he might as well have been.

 There was even a film made of Eight Million Ways To Die, although the result might drive you to drink.
 Except for the usual great performance by Jeff Bridges in the lead and a nerve-wracking showdown in a warehouse, it’s an embarrassing mess, poorly-conceived, poorly-written and poor-executed, made all the more amazing by some of the talent involved.
 Scudder’s dark, claustrophobic buttoned-down world of Manhattan bars and gin mills is Californicated up, leaving us with drippy sentimental sun-shiney flashbacks and Hallmark psychobabble (“Do you consider yourself a happy person?” my ass!), a couple in love actually walking hand in hand on the beach and it’s all just way, way too bright and shiny and up with people.
 It’s a wonder screenwriter Oliver Stone ever worked again after this mess.
 The film wasn’t even released on DVD in the U.S. for years and years.